Rolling returns vs trailing returns in mutual funds

 For example, a fund’s “3-year trailing return” as of 12 May 2026 is the CAGR from 12 May 2023 to 12 May 2026.

-Trailing returns are the standard disclosure in AMC factsheets, AMFI data, and comparison portals (Value Research, Morningstar India).
+Trailing returns are the standard disclosure in AMC factsheets, AMFI data, and third-party fund-comparison portals.
 They are widely published because they are simple to compute and communicate.

 Limitation: period sensitivity (start-date bias)